Ava Gardner Museum: History

 The original collection was started in 1941 by a fan, Thomas "Tom" Banks, who at age 12 met Ava on the campus of Atlantic Christian College (now Barton College), where she was studying to become a secretary.
 When she did not return to school the next year, he saw a photograph of Gardner in a newspaper and learned that she had been signed to a movie contract with MGM.

 Banks and his wife, Lorraine, collected memorabilia and artifacts related to Gardner.
-In the early 1980s, Dr. Banks purchased the Brogden Teacherage building, the house where Ava lived from ages 2 to 13.
+In the early 1980s, Dr. Banks purchased the Brogden Teacherage building, the house where Ava lived from ages 2 to 13, and created a small display to the actress.

 Following Thomas Banks' death in 1989, Lorraine Banks donated the museum's collection to the town of Smithfield.
 In 1999, the museum purchased its current home, a renovated 6,400 square foot building in downtown Smithfield.

 In 2020, the building experienced a flood due to a broken toilet.
 None of the collections were damaged, but repairs required the museum to close for a few weeks.

+The museum held a grant for digitization and preservation of their collection, but this was canceled early by the Institute of Museum and Library Services in 2025.